rogino/COSCNotes/COSC367/Week 07 Global and Local Search.md

 Put *n* queens on an *n* by *n* board such that no two queens can attack each other.

-Heurstic: number of pairs of queens that can attack each other.
+Heuristic: number of pairs of queens that can attack each other.

 One queen on each column, queens can move up and down only.
-For each state there will be `(n-1) * n` neighbours (each can move to *n-1* locations).
+For each state there will be $n(n-1)$ neighbours (each can move to $n-1$ locations).

 ### Variants of Greedy Descent

 - Find the variable-value pair that minimises the number of conflicts at each step

-- Select the variable that participates in the most number of conflicts,and find the value of that variable that minimizes this
+- Select the variable that participates in the most number of conflicts, and find the value of that variable that minimizes this
 - Select a variable that appears in any conflict and find the value of that variable that minimizes this

 ### Issues